 Lolich was a natural righthander but a broken right arm in his youth caused him to learn to throw lefty and he enjoyed a lengthy and highly successful major-league career as a result.
-A self-described "rubber arm" with a picturesque delivery, he never experienced arm problems while logging over 3,600 career innings, including an incredible 376 in 1971.
+He had a self-described "rubber arm" with a smooth, picturesque delivery.
+A vocal opponent of pitch counts, he never experienced arm problems while logging over 3,600 career innings, including an incredible 376 in 1971.
 Lolich and teammate Denny McLain gave the Tigers the best pitching duo in baseball for several years running during the latter 1960s.
 Lolich twice struck out 16 batters in a game for the Tigers, which was the franchise record until Anibal Sanchez struck out 17 on April 26, 2013.

 Lolich played for the Detroit Tigers thirteen years.
 In that time he was a picture of consistency, winning 14 or more games for ten consecutive seasons including 25 in 1971 and 22 in 1972.
-Blessed with a better than average fastball, Lolich's pinpoint control was his greatest strength (less than three walks per nine innings during his career).
-He lost 18 games for the 1975 Detroit Tigers and was traded in the offseason with Billy Baldwin) to the New York Mets for Rusty Staub and Bill Laxton.
-Lolich was no longer a dominant starter for the Mets, but bounced back going 8 - 13 with a league average ERA.
+Blessed with a better than average fastball, Lolich's pinpoint control was his greatest strength (he issued less than three walks per nine innings during his career).
+He lost 18 games in 1975, when the Tigers fell well back in the standings because of an aging roster and after the season was traded with Billy Baldwin to the New York Mets for Rusty Staub and Bill Laxton.
+Lolich was no longer a dominant starter for the Mets in 1976, but bounced back by going going 8-13 with a league-average ERA.
 He retired following the season and and opened a donut shop in Lapeer, MI near Detroit, MI.

 - He hit exactly one home run in his career.
 It was in the World Series.
 Good timing.